Skip to main content

 Improved Activity Logs Format

-• See Log ID and Location ID for reference
+• Log ID and Location ID shown for easy reference when contacting support

-• Identify issues in workflow configuration vs. missing contact data
+• Clearer distinction between workflow configuration issues and missing contact data

 Customize Your Brand Colors

-• See a live preview of buttons and link colors before saving
+• Live preview of button and link appearance before saving

 Ability to Disconnect & Reconnect LinkedIn Accounts